 Blueberries should not be used as a main course food and should be given as an occasional treat.
 A 10% intake in daily diet is sufficient if you plan to feed them blueberries daily.
 Going by the count, it sums down to three to four blueberries at a time.

-What if my cat makes a fuss for eating blueberries?
+What if my cat makes a fuss about eating blueberries?

 Blueberries are typically sweet, and cats may not be attracted to its flavor owing to the sweetness of the fruit.
 On the contrary, cats are thorough carnivores and may not like the idea of feeding on veggies and fruits.
 Though there are high chances that your cats may be fussy about eating blueberries, there may be a few who may love to treat on novelty flavors and textures and thus may gulp down the blueberries.